 HEAC is an advisory board, created by NH statute, comprised of some homeschool organizations, state agencies, and education associations.
-Their purpose is to provide a platform for better communication and understanding of homeschooling.
-They meet every other month in Concord.
-The public may attend, but cannot address the council unless invited to do so.
+Their purpose is to provide a bridge for better communication and understanding of homeschooling.
+They meet every other month through the school year in Concord.
+The public is welcome to attend.

 New Hampshire Homeschool Coalition (NHHC)

 Since 1989, the statewide New Hampshire Homeschooling Coalition has functioned as an important source of information for homeschoolers, with representatives from each area of the state.
 They support all reasons for homeschooling and are not tied to any particular method, religion or philosophy.
 The NHHC publishes a monthly newsletter, The New Hampshire Home Education Guidebook, and has an active website, a Facebook page, plus a Facebook group to join for conversation.